-We expect our expenses to decrease in the near term as we have no ongoing clinical studies funded by us.
+Our expenses decreased in the first half of 2023 compared to the first half of 2022 and we expect that expenses are not going to significantly increase in the near term as we have no ongoing clinical studies funded by us.
 In the medium and long term, our expenses may increase in connection with our ongoing activities, particularly as we continue to advance our portfolio of drug candidates, initiate further clinical trials and seek marketing approval for our drug candidates.